rudolfgrauberger/sonar-cxx-wiki/Design-Guidelines.md

 - the main purpose of the plugin is to forward reports from 3rd party tools to SonarQube
   - we don't like to reinvent the wheel
-- The plugin expects to be fed with syntactically correct code.
-This is a conscious design decision: we do not want to reimplement a compiler.
+- the plugin expects to be fed with syntactically correct code
+  - use an external compiler to get detailed syntax and semantic issues
 - the plugin is responsible for syntax highlighting
 - the plugin is responsible to create software metrics
 - we always try to follow the KISS principle